Five Below (NASDAQ:FIVE) Releases Q3 2021 Earnings Guidance

-Five Below (NASDAQ:FIVE) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $0.230-$0.300 for the period, compared to the Thomson Reuters consensus estimate of $0.270.
+Five Below (NASDAQ:FIVE) updated its third quarter 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $0.230-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.270.
 The company issued revenue guidance of $550 million-$565 million, compared to the consensus revenue estimate of $550.25 million.

-Five Below (NASDAQ:FIVE) last released its quarterly earnings data on Tuesday, August 31st.
-The specialty retailer reported $1.15 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.11 by $0.04.
-The business had revenue of $646.55 million during the quarter, compared to analyst estimates of $657.86 million.
-Five Below had a return on equity of 29.04% and a net margin of 10.03%.
-The company’s revenue was up 51.7% on a year-over-year basis.
-During the same quarter last year, the business posted $0.53 EPS.
-As a group, research analysts forecast that Five Below will post 4.77 EPS for the current fiscal year.
+Five Below (NASDAQ:FIVE) last posted its quarterly earnings data on Tuesday, August 31st.
+The specialty retailer reported $1.15 earnings per share for the quarter, topping the consensus estimate of $1.11 by $0.04.
+The business had revenue of $646.55 million during the quarter, compared to the consensus estimate of $657.86 million.
+Five Below had a net margin of 10.03% and a return on equity of 29.04%.
+The company’s quarterly revenue was up 51.7% compared to the same quarter last year.
+During the same quarter in the prior year, the company posted $0.53 earnings per share.
+Equities analysts expect that Five Below will post 4.76 EPS for the current fiscal year.

-In related news, CAO Eric M. Specter sold 9,900 shares of the business’s stock in a transaction on Tuesday, June 22nd.
-The shares were sold at an average price of $187.73, for a total transaction of $1,858,527.00.
-Following the completion of the transaction, the chief accounting officer now owns 41,466 shares in the company, valued at $7,784,412.18.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Insiders own 1.80% of the company’s stock.
+In other news, CAO Eric M. Specter sold 9,900 shares of the stock in a transaction on Tuesday, June 22nd.
+The stock was sold at an average price of $187.73, for a total value of $1,858,527.00.
+Following the completion of the sale, the chief accounting officer now owns 41,466 shares in the company, valued at $7,784,412.18.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+1.80% of the stock is currently owned by corporate insiders.

 About Five Below